 During our sit down at Omachi Base, I asked COO, Yu Arai, why Icelantic chose the picturesque Japanese hamlet, “well, we actually sell skis, so what better place to try them out than right here in the J-Alps (Japanese Alps).”
 And he couldn’t be more right.
 There is a rack of demo skis out front and Icelantic Japan encourages people to grab a pair, shred the gnar for a day and see if they catch your fancy—you can’t do that in Tokyo, now can you?

 Of course, Hakuba is a year-round travel destination for most Japanese but many of our western readers will know it as simply the steepest and deepest skiing in all of Asia.
 Both are true and here at Events Hakuba we are stoked to have Icelantic Japan in the valley.
-We live here year-round and so it’s awesome to have a progressive leaning local company like Icelantic who offer a different perspective than some of the larger ski conglomerates out there.
+We live here year-round and so it’s awesome to have a progressive-leaning local company like Icelantic that offer a different perspective than some of the larger ski conglomerates out there.
 You can see from their videos that their belief system is very much in line with slowing everything down and getting out there to enjoy the mountains for what they truly are: epic.

 Icelantic encourages people to turn off, tune up and drop in to some of the rowdiest terrain on some of the sickest skis on the planet.
 And they are definitely true to their word.
 Icelantic has carved out a niche in the freeride market with their extremely light, poppy and durable Nomad 105.
 This ski has won many skier’s choice awards and is their flagship model.
 They also carry a female counterpart called the Maiden; Icelantic has upped the game in the world’s women’s ski market with their hard-charging yet playful planks with models that are specifically geared for female riders.
 Icelantic also carries a number of other models (for both men and women) including freestyle, all-mountain and backcountry skiers.
 Stop into their Omachi base and try them out anytime.